pete-gordon/oricutron/ReadMe.txt

   -m / --machine    = Specify machine type.
 Valid types are:

                       "atmos" or "a" for Oric atmos
-                      "oric1" or "1" for Oric 1
+                      "oric1" or "1" for Oric-1
-                      "o16k" for Oric 1 16k
+                      "o16k" for Oric-1 16k
                       "telestrat" or "t" for Telestrat
                       "pravetz", "pravetz8d" or "p" for Pravetz 8D

   -d / --disk       = Specify a disk image to use in drive 0 -t / --tape       = Specify a tape image to use
   -k / --drive      = Specify a disk drive controller.
 Valid types are:

                       "microdisc" or "m" for Microdisc
                       "jasmin" or "j" for Jasmin

   -s / --symbols    = Load symbols from a file
   -f / --fullscreen = Run oricutron fullscreen
   -w / --window     = Run oricutron in a window
+  -R / --rendermode = Render mode.
+Valid modes are:

+                      "soft" for software rendering
+                      "opengl" for OpenGL

-  -b / --debug      = Start oricutron in the debugger -h / --help       = Print command line help and quit
+  -b / --debug      = Start oricutron in the debugger -r / --breakpoint = Set a breakpoint
+  -h / --help       = Print command line help and quit